‘Evil beyond Exorcism’

-In the UK, Indicator is releasing a Limited Edition Blu-ray of The Legacy on 29 July 2019, with the following special features:
+In the UK, Indicator is releasing a standard edition Blu-ray of The Legacy on 16th November 2020, with the following special features:

-- Audio commentary with Kevin Lyons, editor of The Encyclopedia of Fantastic Film and Television website
+New and exclusive audio commentary with Kevin Lyons, editor of The Encyclopedia of Fantastic Film and Television

-- An Editing Legacy (2015, 14 mins): editor and second unit director Anne V Coates recalls her work on the film
+An Editing Legacy (2015, 14 mins): award-winning editor and second unit director Anne V Coates recalls her work on the film

-- Ashes and Crashes (2019, 4 mins): an interview with second unit director Joe Marks, who shares his memories of working with the film’s cast and crew
+Ashes and Crashes (2019, 4 mins): an interview with second unit director Joe Marks

-- Between the Anvil and the Hammer (1973, 27 mins): Richard Marquand’s Central Office of Information short about the Liverpool police force
+Between the Anvil and the Hammer (1973, 27 mins): The Legacy director Richard Marquand’s acclaimed documentary short film, made for the Central Office of Information, about the Liverpool police force

 Maggie Walsh (Ross) and her boyfriend Pete Danner (Elliott) are interior decorators from Los Angeles, California.
 They are called to England by a potential client, sight unseen.
 At first, they hesitate since both are already booked to do work for someone in Los Angeles.